Preparing for the Day

-Scotch tape and scissors should be provided, if you want students to assemble and build tetrahedrons during the day.
+4. Optional: Scotch tape and scissors can be provided, if you want students to assemble and build tetrahedrons during the day.

 1. Invite some surprise guests to read.
-High school volunteers, coaches, local sports figures or newscasters, librarians, service staff, or your district superintendent are some possibilities…
+High school theater students, coaches, local sports heroes, mayors, librarians, service staff, or your district superintendent are some fun possibilities.

-2. Some schools have pre-recorded one or two of the reading blocks using guest readers.
-These can also be played in classrooms during the day.
+2. Some schools have pre-recorded one or two of the reading blocks using surprise guest readers.
+These video recordings can be played in classrooms to replace an in-person reader.

 Teachers: Watch a video explanation of One Book One Day